What is a retail shop QR code?

 Loyalty program

-Customers can monitor spending habits and loyalty with the help of QR code retail, and retailers can use this to provide discounts and other incentives.
+QR code strategies retail customer engagement helps customers monitor spending habits and loyalty.
+Retailers can use this to provide discounts and other incentives.

-For instance, customers can earn points or rewards that can be used for future purchases by scanning QR codes at the point of sale.
+For instance, customers can earn points or rewards for future purchases by scanning QR codes displayed at the store front or among displayed products.

 In-store scavenger hunt

-To increase foot traffic and sales, merchants can use QR codes to organize in-store treasure hunts.
-Scannable QR codes link consumers to content that can help them solve puzzles and unlock special offers.
+Merchants can use QR codes to organize in-store treasure hunts to increase foot traffic and sales.
+Scannable store window QR codes link consumers to content that can help them solve puzzles and unlock special offers.

 Virtual try-on